1. Charge the battery for 4 to 6 hours. Unplug the charger and remove the battery pack. Set the multi-

 3. Reinstall the battery in the lift.
 Unplug the motor and hand control.

 6. Have someone push the up button.
-The multi-meter reading should go from an open circuit (no reading) to a closed
+The multi-

 circuit (a reading).

 7. Put one lead of the test meter on tip #1 and the other on tip #3.
 Have someone push the down button.
-The multi-meter
+The multi-

 reading should go from an open circuit (no reading) to a closed circuit (a reading).